iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___4.1.0/report.md

 > Very basic, but good enough.
 Been using for a year now and no major problems.
 A few extra features would make it more useful, but then I guess complexity could compromise the quality and reliability.
 UPDATE: New version is buggy.
 It keeps saying there is an update when I am on the latest.<br> :date: __2020-11-05 10:13:24__

 > App does not give distance travelled, constantly reminds about an update but if you try to update your taken to the option to download same version as already installed.
 Not good.<br> :date: __2020-10-23 23:50:09__

-> Doesn't register cycling big disappointment,wants to update every time I open the app.<br> :date: __2020-10-17 08:45:49__

-> Seems a bit hit and miss since upgrade, probably by Serco.
-2 people did same walk and it registers 130 mins for 1 and 237 for the other ??!<br> :date: __2020-10-17 01:08:09__